binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Serverless

 Many of the gains that attract people to the serverless paradigm are imbalanced by the extra complexities that require understanding in order to secure the integration of the components.
-There is a real danger that developers will fail to understand and implement all the security countermeasures required to achieve a similar security stand point they enjoyed when having their components less distributed and running in long-lived processes.
+There is a real danger that developers will fail to understand and implement all the security countermeasures required to achieve a similar security stand point they enjoyed when having their components in a less distributed and running in long-lived processes.

 #### Functions

 API keys are great, but not so great when they reside in untrusted territory, which in the case of the web, is any time your users need access to your API.
 Anyone permitted to become a user has permission to send requests to your API.

-Do not depend on client side API keys for security, this is a very thin layer of defence.
+Do not depend on the client side API keys for security, this is a very thin layer of defence.
 You can not protect API keys sent to a client over the Internet.
 Yes, we have TLS, but that will not stop an end user masquerading as someone else.

 Also consider anything you put in source control, even if not public, already compromised.
 Your source control is only as strong as the weakest password of any given team member at best.
 You also have build pipelines that are often leaking, along with other leaky mediums such as people.